Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * In this application's Makefile, we provided comments in Makefile about optimization for code size, please refer to chapter :ref:`design_app_demo_eclic` for details.
     * Need to enable TEE in <Device.h> if TEE present in CPU.
+    * **Vector interrupt stack behavior**: When compiled with RVV, `__INTERRUPT` or `__SUPERVISOR_INTERRUPT` decorated vector interrupt handlers save context on the current stack, NOT on the separated interrupt stack.
+For non-leaf handlers, the compiler saves all caller-saved GPR + FP registers + FCSR plus any callee-saved registers actually used, and ALL 32 vector registers are also saved (32 * `vlenb` bytes).
+For leaf handlers, only actually-used registers are saved.
+Ensure the background stack (`SMODE_STACK_SIZE`) is large enough to accommodate vector context.

 * The timer interrupt and timer software interrupt are used
 * The timer interrupt is registered as non-vector interrupt